SeyedAlirezaFatemi/CS-C3100-ComputerGraphics/assignment2-dist/README.txt

 Loop subdivision with boundary
 Local coordinate frame
-Surfaces of revolution and generalized cylinders.
+Surfaces of revolution
+Generalized cylinders
 Color subdivision levels
 Bezier interpolation for orientations (There is a minor bug in this feature)